Skip to main content

 Who has participated in Honeymoon Israel’s program?

-Nearly 3,000 young couples from 23 cities in the U.S. and Canada have participated in our program.
+Over 3,000 young couples from 23 cities in the U.S. and Canada have participated in our program.
 Our participants reflect the diversity of the Jewish community, and include couples where both partners are Jewish, multifaith, Jews by choice, LGBTQIA+, and multiracial couples.

 Does your program have an impact on the participants?